 was well balanced, with a touch of sweetness but without the dryness or

 minerality of a really good Alsatian Pinot Blanc.
-But it is certainly
+But it was certainly

-better than most California Pinot Blancs and is well worth the $24.
+better than most California Pinot Blancs and was well worth the $24.
 I

 applaud Artesa for producing this interesting white wine, one of my favorite

 whites.
-The 2009 Carneros Chardonnay is fairly good and only $20 a
+The 2009 Carneros Chardonnay was fairly good and only $20 a

 bottle.
-It has an apple aroma with some French oak but is not one of the
+It had an apple aroma with some French oak but was not one of the

 butter bombs that some Napa Chardonnays have become.
-Neither of us cared
+The 2008 Carneros Pinot Noir at $25 had a

 aroma and some complexity.
 It is $40 instead of $25 but is, by far, our favorite of the two Pinot Noirs and well worth the $15 difference in price.
 We